Why It Works

 Bring water to a boil in a steamer setup.
 Arrange rice packages in steamer and steam for 1 hour 30 minutes; make sure to check water level occasionally, topping up with more boiling water if needed to prevent it from going dry.

-Cut off and discard kitchen twine and serve right away.
+Remove rice packages from steamer with tongs, cut off and discard kitchen twine, and serve right away.

 If you are planning to eat these later in the day or the next day, steam the packages, allow them to cool and then refrigerate; to reheat, steam for 10 to 20 minutes until heated through.
 Lo mai gai also freeze well.
 Just steam them, allow them to cool, wrap with a double layer of plastic wrap and freeze; to reheat, there's no need to defrost first, they can go straight to the steamer for 30 minutes until heated through.